AbdelaliELMANTAGUI/youcode-repo-workshop/workshop.md

  ╚══╝╚══╝  ╚═════╝ ╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚═╝
 ```
 # Ubuntu Command Line
+*note* : I answered just steps that have questions
 1. **man**
-2. What manual page do you want? , command needs an argument(some linux command) to give a brief documentation
+2. What manual page do you want? , command needs an argument(some linux command) to give you a brief documentation
 3. **man ls**
 4.
 5. **manls** , **manls**: command not found , because a space needed between **man** and **ls**